 In the Outdoors

 The average lawn may need about 100,000 litres of water in a growing season.
 Most often lawns are overwatered and there is run off.
 Watering in the midday sun results in evaporation, therefore the best time to water your lawn is in the early morning or late afternoon.
 After heavy rains, watering may not be needed for a week or more.

 In dry summer conditions, lawns go dormant.
 It is not dead; it is growing at a slower rate, which is normal.
 When frequent rains return, the lawn will become green again.
 Watering can cause the lawn to come out of dormancy and “browning” can occur if allowed to go dormant again in the same season.

 For plant watering, drip irrigation through porous tubes delivers water to the root zone efficiently.
-Soaker hoses with the holes pointed towards the ground are also efficient.
+Soaker hoses with holes pointed toward the ground are also efficient.
 Oscillating sprinklers are the worst offenders since they lose as much as 50% through evaporation.

 Learn more about lawn watering restrictions that happen annually from May 15 – September 15.

 The average car wash takes requires over 150L of water.
 Car washes during the summer increase water usage by nearly 15%.
 Luckily, there are a couple tricks you can follow that will keep your car shiny, and save you money on your monthly water bill.
 Though it is best to hold off on washing your car for as long as possible, if needed try to follow some of the following tips.

 - If possible, there are many waterless car wash solutions available on the market.

 - Installing a low-flow nozzle on your hose will allow you to easily shut off your hose when it’s not in use.

 - Instead of using an open hose, pre-fill a bucket of water and a wet sponge to help rinse your vehicle.